The 11th Fastnet Film Festival

 14) The submission of a film to FFF will be considered to be an acknowledgement of the festival rules.

-15) In order to be eligible for the ‘Best in Cork’ prize, please indicate on your submission entry if the film was written, shot or produced in Co.
+15) In order to enter the ‘Best in Cork’ category, please indicate on your submission entry if the film was written, shot or produced in Co.
 Cork.
-This is only relevant to those filmmakers entering into the Over 18 competition, it does not apply to films submitted into the Young Filmmaker (U19) category.
+Only entries received into this category will be judged as an entry from Cork.

 16) Entrants should UPLOAD their film to Filmfreeway on the day that the entry form is completed.
 Please include your press kit including still photos.
 Please write a 10-15 word (ONLY) synopsis for use in our festival programme – should your film be selected.
 WE WOULD LIKE TO ENSURE THAT THE JUDGES VIEW YOUR FILM IN THE HIGHEST QUALITY POSSIBLE SO WILL ONLY ACCEPT FINAL CUTS.
 PLEASE SURE THAT YOUR FILM IS READY AT THE TIME OF ENTRY.